PlayStation Multitap

-The PlayStation Multitap is a peripheral for the PlayStation.
+The PlayStation Multitap is a peripheral for the PlayStation and PlayStation 2.
 It is an adapter that can be used to plug in up to four controllers and memory cards at the same time in a single controller port.
 With a second multitap, up to eight controllers and memory cards can be plugged at once.
+For 4-player games, the multitap must be plugged into controller port 1.

 Compatibility

-The PlayStation Multitap was originally available in gray (SCPH-1070 U) to match the original console's color, however it was later re-released in white as well (SCPH-1070 UH) to match the colors of the later PS one redesign.
+The PlayStation Multitap was originally available in gray (SCPH-1070 U) to match the original console's color; however, it was later re-released in white as well (SCPH-1070 UH) to match the colors of the later PS one redesign.
 Both versions are compatible with the original PS one, as well as all models of the PlayStation 2 prior to the SCPH-70000 series.
 Both versions of SCPH-1070 will only function with original PlayStation games, while multiplayer PS2 games required a separate multitap, the SCPH-10090.
-PlayStation 2 consoles after the SCPH-70000 series require the SCPH-70120 multitap, which is compatible with both PS and PS2 software.
+PlayStation 2 consoles from the SCPH-70000 series require the SCPH-70120 multitap, which is compatible with both PS and PS2 software.